 Getting Into an Online Hospitality Management MBA Program

 Students interested in enrolling in a hospitality management MBA program need a bachelor’s degree from an accredited school.
 The degree does not have to be related to business, but students should have had an GPA of 2.0 or higher.
-Some institutions, such as South University, have a higher minimum GPA requirement.
+Some institutions have a higher minimum GPA requirement.
 Students should be proficient in algebra-level mathematics and have taken some introductory business and accounting classes.
 Applicants should also be prepared to submit the following:

 - college transcript